Shad Azimabadi

 Shad Azimabadi (8 Jan 1846 – 7 Jan 1927) was an Indian poet and writer from Azimabad, Patna, Bihar.

 He studied not only his own faith, Islam, but also Hinduism and Christianity.
 He excelled in ghazal and marsiya compositions.
 Urdu scholar, Ali Jawad Zaidi has described him as "a saviour of the ghazal by imparting it with a new mellowness stimulating perception and lyrical realism".

-Due to his social standing as a laureate, he held several administrative posts in Patna including as a Honorary Magistrate and also as Municipal Commissioner of Patna.
+Due to his social standing as a laureate, he held several administrative posts in Patna including as an Honorary Magistrate and also as Municipal Commissioner of Patna.

 Life and career

 Shad Azimabadi was born in 1846 in his maternal grandparent's house.
 His family was very wealthy and held a respectable position within the high-society of Patna.

 Shad Azimabadi showed an interest in poetry from a young age.
 He was taught Arabic, Persian and Urdu during his school years and received poetic instruction from a number of famous poets of his age including Shah Ulfat Hussain Faryaad who some consider his preceptor.
 His poetic work was published in five volumes.

 Bismil Azimabadi was disciple of Shad Azimabadi.